exxcellent/olingo-jpa-processor-v4/README.md

 This library implements functionality to enable CRUD operations for an JPA based data model in a OData (REST) environment.
 Developers using this library have to write only a few lines of code to get a servlet running handling all typical operations to read, write/update and delete JPA entities as [OData](http://www.odata.org/)/REST resources.
 Additional supported out-of-the-box functionality is:
 * Call Java methods as OData actions
-* Define custom OData entities outside JPA via DTO classes to get benefits from OData, but avoiding the persistence layer from JPA
+* Define custom OData entities outside JPA via (D)ata(T)ransfer(O)bject classes to get benefits from OData, but avoiding the persistence layer from JPA
 * Limit access to resources/actions with authorisation checks
 * A few builtin automatic datatype conversions (including time types) to mediate between OData, Java and the JPA/Database
 * Sorting + filtering for results

 # Documentation
 ## For integrators
-More informations how to integrate the library into your Java project read ["Get Started"](doc/integrators/GetStarted.md).
+More informations how to integrate the library into your Java project read "[Get Started](doc/integrators/GetStarted.md)".
+Migration requiring tasks resulting from API changes while updating are described in the [migration guide](doc/integrators/MigrationGuide.md).

 ## For developers
 More informations can be found under [doc/development](doc/development/Project-Structure.md).